You are here:

 The information in this QuickRead was taken from Keeping Children Safe in Education, published by the Department for Education.

-Read further guidance on changes to the 2018 Keeping Children Safe in Education, and the actions you need to take.
+Read further guidance on changes in the 2019 Keeping Children Safe in Education, and the actions you need to take.

 More from The Key